 Quantity is not the only or the major problem of the current proliferation of meaning-production, however.
-Even if one had the time, energy. and institutional capacity to sort out the strengths and weaknesses of the diverse approaches and innumerable interpretations and aim at an integration of the knowledge produced by these various approaches, there would no longer be any point in doing so, because these interpretations are generated by the professional need to be different, so that a metatheoretical comment on their adequacy or inadequacy or an unsolicited integration would be considered "policing."
-Such a metatheoretical position would be inconceivable anyhow, however, because it would have to be based on the premise that it is possible to evaluate interpretive truth-claims, which would have no consensual basis after the demise of the "grand narratives."
-Methodological discussions thus nowadays proceed in exactly the opposite way, namely, seeking to unmask theoretical or methodological claims to interpretive adequateness as disguised power games.
-The only consensus remaining seems to be a broadly defined antifoundationalism, which is strong in subverting arguments for general criteria on which claims for interpretive adequateness could be based but weak in suggesting possible alternatives, unless one wants to accept the neopragmatist advice to do what one does anyway as such an alternative.
+Even if one would have the time, energy and institutional possibilities to sort out the strengths and weaknesses of diverse approaches and innumerable interpretations, and aim at an integration of the knowledge produced by these various approaches, there would no longer be any point in doing so, because these interpretations are generated by the professional need to be different, so that a metatheoretical comment on their adequacy or inadequacy would be considered as "policing."
+Such a metatheoretical position would be inconceivable anyhow, however, because it would have to be based on the premise of a possibility to evaluate interpretive truth-claims, which would have no consensual basis after the demise of the "grand narratives."
+Thus, nowadays methodological discussions go into exactly the opposite direction, namely that of unmasking theoretical or methodological claims for interpretive adequateness as disguised power games.
+The only consensus remaining seems to be a broadly defined anti-foundationalism, which is strong in subverting arguments for general criteria on which claims for interpretive adequateness could be based but weak in suggesting possible alternatives, unless one wants to accept the neo-pragmatist advice to do what one does anyway as such an alternative.